plamorg/voltproxy/README.md

     host: bar.plam.dev
     tls: true
     container:
-      name: "/container1"
+      name: "/bar"
-      network: "network1"
+      network: "bar_net"
       port: 8080
 ```

-This configuration instructs voltproxy to proxy incoming requests with the URL `http://example.plam.dev` to <https://example.com> and proxy incoming requests with the URL `https://bar.example.com` to the specified Docker container.
+This configuration instructs voltproxy to proxy incoming requests with the URL `http://example.plam.dev` to <https://example.com> and proxy incoming requests with the URL `https://bar.plam.dev` to the specified Docker container.

 ### Configuration examples